 - Selective Breeding handout, 1 copy per student

-- GMO Issues cards, 1 set per group of 4 students
+- Bioengineering Issues cards, 1 set per group of 4 students

-- GMO Solutions cards, 1 set per group of 4 students
+- Bioengineering Solutions cards, 1 set per group of 4 students

-- GMO Results cards, 1 set per group of 4 students
+- Bioengineering Results cards, 1 set per group of 4 students

 Concept Elaboration and Evaluation